Fabiato/rolling-number/README.md

-# &lt;layflags-rolling-number&gt;
+# rolling-number

-This easy-to-use inline Web Component shows a nice rolling digit animation and automatically adapts to the surrounding font style.
+**&lt;rolling-number&gt; is an easy-to-use inline Web Component** This easy-to-use web component shows a nice rolling digit animation.

 ![Rolling Number Screen Recording](rolling-number.gif)

-**See a DEMO here: https://layflags.github.io/rolling-number/**

-This project makes use of the latest browser features ([Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), [module scripts](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*), etc.) which are well supported in current versions of [Google Chrome](https://www.google.com/chrome/), [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/), [Apple Safari](https://www.apple.com/safari/) and [Microsoft Edge](https://www.microsoft.com/en-us/edge).
-If you need to target older browser versions or Microsoft Internet Explorer, you need to provide appropriate polyfills.
+## Information

+- The &lt;rolling-number&gt; component can be used out-of-the-box with a monospaced font.
+- The webcomponent inherits the font-family from it's parent.
+- Depending on the font-family your letterspacing will vary

 ## Installation